Used to measure the impact of regenerative practice changes for verification by carbon standards.

 Reporting Percentile

-The reporting percentile defines the uncertainty adjustment for the project.
+A reporting percentile defines the uncertainty adjustment for the project.
 This is the percentile of the uncertainty distribution that final credit value will be taken from.
 In Scope 1 projects, the protocol defines the required reporting percentile to use.
 For Scope 3 projects, there is more flexibility for project developers to choose and defend the reporting percentile.
 The default value for the reporting percentile with Scope 3 projects is 33, but you can override that value by setting this parameter.

 Baseline Method